-- 100. The envisaged partnership should reaffirm the Parties' commitments to effectively implement international agreements to tackle climate change, including those established under the United Nations Framework Conventions on Climate Change (UNFCCC), such as the Paris Agreement. - 101.
+- 105. The envisaged partnership should reaffirm the Parties' commitments to effectively implement international agreements to tackle climate change, including those established under the United Nations Framework Conventions on Climate Change (UNFCCC), such as the Paris Agreement.
+They should foster global cooperation to maintain Europe's leadership in combating climate change. - 106.
 The envisaged partnership should ensure that the United Kingdom maintains a system of carbon pricing of at least the same effectiveness and scope as provided by the common standards, including targets, agreed within the Union before the end of the transition period and applicable for the period thereafter.
 The Parties should consider linking a United Kingdom national greenhouse gas emissions trading system with the Union's Emissions Trading System (ETS).
-Such linking of systems should be based on the conditions agreed within the Union, ensure the integrity of the Union's ETS and a level playing field, and provide for the possibility to increase the level of ambition over time. - 102.
-The envisaged partnership should also ensure that in areas not covered by a system of carbon pricing, the United Kingdom does not reduce the level of protection below the level provided by the common standards, including targets, agreed within the Union by the end of the transition period and applicable for the period thereafter. - 103.
+Such linking of systems should be based on the conditions agreed within the Union, ensure the integrity of the Union's ETS and a level playing field, and provide for the possibility to increase the level of ambition over time. - 107.
+The envisaged partnership should also ensure that in areas not covered by a system of carbon pricing, the United Kingdom does not reduce the level of protection below the level provided by the common standards, including targets, agreed within the Union by the end of the transition period and applicable for the period thereafter. - 108.
 The envisaged partnership should ensure the United Kingdom implements a transparent system for the effective domestic monitoring, reporting, oversight and enforcement of its obligations by an independent and adequately resourced body or bodies.